tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_code_samples.md

 The Postman app has most of these code generators built in by default.

+{: .note}
-{% include note.html content="Although these code generators are probably helpful, they may or may not work for your API.
+Although these code generators are probably helpful, they may or may not work for your API.
 Always review code samples with developers.
-In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples." %}
+In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples.

 ## Generate a JavaScript code sample from Postman

+{: .note}
-{% include note.html content="We covered some of this material earlier in more depth, so here I just cover it more briefly." %}
+We covered some of this material earlier in more depth, so here I just cover it more briefly.

 To generate a JavaScript code snippet from Postman:

 1. Configure a weatherdata request in Postman (or select one you've saved).
 2. Below the Send button, click the **Generate Code Snippets** button.
 3. In the dialog box that appears, browse the available code samples using the drop-down menu.
 Note how your request data is implemented into each of the different code sample templates.
 4. Select the **JavaScript > jQuery AJAX** code sample:

     <img src="images/postman_code_snippets.png" alt="Postman code snippet" />

 5. Copy the content by clicking the **Copy** button.

 This is the JavaScript code that you can attach to an event on your page.